Shiritai/make2IntelliSense/README.md

-# make2IntelliSense for VSCode C/C++ development
+# make2IntelliSense for VSCode C/C++ & Linux kernel development

-Python scripts converting makefile into [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) configuration setting files to make IntelliSense work better, also disable file indexing listed in `.gitignore`.
+Python scripts converting makefile into [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) configuration files to make IntelliSense work better, also disable file indexing listed in `.gitignore`.

 Inspired by the brutal way introduced in [Stupid Python Tricks: VSCODE c_cpp_properties.json for Linux Kernel Development](https://iotexpert.com/stupid-python-tricks-vscode-c_cpp_properties-json-for-linux-kernel-development/), I modify several parts to make it more useful.
 Plus a script to keep VSCode out of indexing object files, which the files are usually meaningless for indexing and slow down VSCode.
 I may keep updating this repository in the future if needed.